mattobrien415/blog/content/sport/sport_005.md

 This should make no sense right now to anyone reading this, assuming you don't already know about the Fosberry Flop.
 But I assure you, this is the kind of forehead slapping idea that makes perfect sense once it clicks.
 So bear with me and just look at the pretty pictures:

-Check out the black dot.
-That's the center of mass of a basketball, right?:
+#### Check out the black dot.
+That's the center of mass of a basketball, right?

 ![basketball](https://github.com/mobbSF/blog/blob/master/images/fosberry/basketball.png?raw=true)

+#### Check out the black dot.
+That's the center of mass of a donut, right?

 ![donut](https://github.com/mobbSF/blog/blob/master/images/fosberry/donut.png?raw=true)

+Your mind should be blown because you just admitted that the center of mass of a donut is not actually **inside** the donut.

+#### Check out the black dot.
+That's the center of mass of a half of a donut, right?:

 ![half_donut](https://github.com/mobbSF/blog/blob/master/images/fosberry/half_donut.png?raw=true)

+#### Now, What if you bent over backwards, so you looked like a half a donut?
+Then jumped over the bar?

 ![fosberry](https://github.com/mobbSF/blog/blob/master/images/fosberry/fosberry.gif?raw=true)

-        * Here's the center of mass of a donut
-        * Here's the center of mass of a half a donut
-    * What if you bent over backwards, so you looked like a half a donut?
-    * What if you could jump so that the bar passed between your body and your body's center of mass?
-        * If you could do this, you wouldn't have to jump as high to clear the bar.
-Meaning...you win the Olympics Main Point #2:
+Yes, Fosberry jumped over the bar, while his center of mass went **under** the bar.
+Before he figured this out, his center of mass had to go **over** the bar.
+Meaning...he won the Olympic gold.

-* So what does that have to do with muay thai?
+So what does that have to do with muay thai?

     * First, check out a less useful way to not get kicked in the ribs
         * Show the shittier way
             * The disadvantage is that you had to move your center of mass